mansitandulkar/letsgrowmore-tasks/TO-DOLIST/README.md

 # to-do-list
-This repository is for project to-do list letsgrowmore
+This directory is for task1 to-dolist letsgrowmore